kev0960/Fairstone/README.md

 As the server starts, card_api will automatically download the latest Hearthstone card infos through the Hearthstone API.

+## Current Progress ##

+As of April 24 '16, Most of the neutral original cards are created (total 178)

 ## Admin Commands ##

 To debug, you can type several admin commands to the Fairstone server.
 The supporting commands are